-20 SAFETY REGULATIONS
+20. SAFETY REGULATIONS

-- 20.1 [SP][DP] Prior to launching each day, competitors shall check-out at the launch ramp by having their safety tag scanned by a volunteer, indicating their departure to the race course.
-A competitor who will not be racing that day shall notify a host venue volunteer before the Harbor Launch, or by email to the OA at usoda@usoda.org. - 20.2 [SP][DP]Immediately upon returning to shore, but not later than 30 minutes after the race committee signal vessel docks, competitors shall check-in at the launch ramp by having their safety tag scanned by a volunteer, indicating their return to BBSA. - 20.3 A competitor retiring from a race or intending not to start a race shall notify a race committee vessel or safety vessel before leaving the course, or if that is not possible, the OA by email at usoda@usoda.org immediately upon returning to shore. - 20.4 A boat with multiple infractions of SI 20.1, 20.2 or 20.3, Safety Check-Out / Check-In Procedures, may be protested by the race committee and the penalty will be at the discretion of the protest committee. - 20.5 [SP][DP]A condition of entry and participation in this regatta is the wearing of a U.S. Coast Guard approved personal flotation device (PFD), or for international competitors only, an appropriately sized PFD/buoyancy aid as approved for use in the competitor's country of origin.
+- 20.1 [SP] [DP] Prior to launching each day, competitors shall check-out at the corner of the grass triangle field, indicating their departure to the race course.
+A competitor who will not be racing that day shall notify a host venue volunteer before the Harbor Launch, or by email at matt.duggan@sailnewport.org. - 20.2 [SP] [DP] Immediately upon returning to shore, but not later than 30 minutes after the race committee signal vessel docks, competitors shall check-in at the corner of the grass triangle field, indicating their return to the venue.

+- 20.3 A competitor retiring from a race or intending not to start a race shall notify a race committee vessel or safety vessel before leaving the course, or if that is not possible, notify the OA immediately upon returning to shore by email at matt.duggan@sailnewport.org. - 20.4 A boat with multiple infractions of SI 20.1, 20.2 or 20.3, Safety Check-Out / Check-In Procedures, may be protested by the race committee and the penalty will be at the discretion of the protest committee. - 20.5 [SP][DP]A condition of entry and participation in this regatta is the wearing of a U.S. Coast Guard approved personal flotation device (PFD), or for international competitors only, an appropriately sized PFD/buoyancy aid as approved for use in the competitor's country of origin.
 International competitors may be required to self-certify their PFD/buoyancy aid meets the requirements of this section.
 All PFDs/buoyancy aids shall be properly secured at all times while on the water, except for brief periods while removing or adding clothing.
 All PFDs must be suitable for the competitor's weight.
 Wet suits, dry suits, and inflatable PFDs are not approved nor permitted as PFDs.
 Failure to wear a proper PFD will result in a penalty up to and including disqualification at the discretion of the protest committee.
-These changes are added to RRS 40, and the Preamble to Part 4 will not apply to RRS 40. - 20.6 [SP][DP]Competitors shall have a whistle attached to their PFD at all times while on the water. - 20.7 [SP][DP]Each boat shall have a secure loop in the end of its painter.
+These changes are added to RRS 40, and the Preamble to Part 4 will not apply to RRS 40. - 20.6 [SP][DP]Competitors shall have a whistle attached to their PFD at all times while on the water. - 20.7 [SP][DP] Each boat shall have a secure loop in the end of its painter.

-21 REPLACEMENT OF EQUIPMENT
+21. REPLACEMENT OF EQUIPMENT

-21.1 Boats are allowed only one hull, daggerboard, rudder (including tiller and extension), mast, boom, sprit, and sail during the regatta.
-Substitution of damaged or lost equipment is not allowed unless authorized in writing by the Technical Committee.
-Requests for substitution shall be made to the committee at the first reasonable opportunity, which may be after the race.
+21.1 [SP][DP] Boats are allowed only one hull, daggerboard, rudder (including tiller and extension), mast, boom, sprit, and sail during the regatta.
+Any request to consider approving equipment substitutions shall be submitted in writing to the Principal Race Officer before the end of protest time limit the day prior to the day for which the substitution is to be made.
+If changes are required during a day's racing, approval may be made verbally and the written request submitted before that day's protest time limit.

-22 EQUIPMENT AND MEASUREMENT CHECKS
+22. EQUIPMENT AND MEASUREMENT CHECKS